-- the 2017 financial year (2017) remuneration disclosures of Australia and New Zealand Banking Group Limited (ANZ), as required by the Australian Prudential Regulation Authority (APRA) ADI Prudential Standard (APS) 330: Public Disclosure; - the 2017 remuneration disclosures of ANZ, relating to ANZ's Hong Kong (HK) branch as required by the Hong Kong Monetary Authority (HKMA) Supervisory Policy Manual CG-5: Guideline on a Sound Remuneration System (HKMA Guidelines); and - the 2017 remuneration disclosures of ANZ, relating to employees identified as United Kingdom (UK) Material Risk Takers (UK MRTs) for ANZ Bank (Europe) Limited (ANZBEL), as required by the remuneration disclosure requirements of Article 450 of the Capital Requirements Regulation (CRR) and the Prudential Regulation Authority's (PRA's) Senior Management Arrangements, Systems and Controls sourcebook (SYSC) 19A.3.12A R.
+- the 2018 financial year (2018) remuneration disclosures of Australia and New Zealand Banking Group Limited (ANZ), as required by the Australian Prudential Regulation Authority (APRA) Authorised Deposit-taking Institutions Prudential Standard (APS) 330: Public Disclosure; - the 2018 remuneration disclosures of ANZ, relating to ANZ's Hong Kong (HK) branch as required by the Hong Kong Monetary Authority (HKMA) Supervisory Policy Manual CG-5: Guideline on a Sound Remuneration System (HKMA Guidelines); and - the 2018 remuneration disclosures of ANZ, relating to employees identified as United Kingdom (UK) Material Risk Takers (UK MRTs) for ANZ Bank (Europe) Limited (ANZBEL), as required by the remuneration disclosure requirements of Article 450 of the Capital Requirements Regulation (CRR) and the Prudential Regulation Authority's (PRA's) Senior Management Arrangements, Systems and Controls sourcebook (SYSC) 19A.3.12A R.

 The disclosures contained in this document are based on information that is consistent with information provided to ANZ's external auditor.
 However, the information provided is for regulatory disclosure purposes, rather than statutory financial reporting disclosures, and may not be comparable to other information disclosed by ANZ.
-Additional information on ANZ's remuneration policies and structures is contained in the ANZ 2017 Annual Report.
+Additional information on ANZ's remuneration policies and structures is contained in the ANZ 2018 Annual Report.